MarcinPekala/ppbackend/readme.md

 *Personal Library App*

 ## 1.2 Application's purpose
-The main reason behind this application development was to implicate in practice the skills I gathered regarding the development of REST API applications using Spring Boot Java on Gradle project in a form of personal project with separate repositories for HTML/CSS/JS frontend, Vaadin frontend and backend.
+The main purpose of this application development is to display in practice skills I gathered in regards to the development of REST API applications that use Spring Boot Java on Gradle project in a form of personal project with separate repositories for HTML/CSS/JS frontend, Vaadin frontend and backend.
 </br></br>
-The purpose of *Personal Library App* is to help people organize their books' collection on a web based app with multiple functions.
+On top of that, *Personal Library App* is to help people to organize their books' collection on a web based app with multiple functions.

 ## 1.3 Brief summary of application